Rebellion of the Alpujarras (1568–1571): Causes of the second rebellion

 Philip II, who had become King in 1556, gave his approval: the result was the Pragmática Sanción of 1 January 1567.
 The Moriscos tried to negotiate its suspension, as in 1526, but this King was inflexible.
 A Morisco leader, Francisco Núñez Muley, made a statement protesting against the injustices committed against the Moriscos: "Day by day our situation worsens, we are maltreated in every way; and this is done by judges and officials… How can people be deprived of their own language, with which they were born and brought up?
 In Egypt, Syria, Malta and elsewhere there are people like us who speak, read and write in Arabic, and they are Christians like us."
 The American historian Henry Charles Lea wrote: "The Moriscos had come to the parting of the ways; there was no middle course and they had the naked alternative of submission or rebellion."

-As the failure of their appeals became evident, the Moriscos of Granada began to prepare for rebellion, holding secret meetings in the Moorish quarter, the Albaicín.
+As the failure of their appeals became evident, the Moriscos of Granada began to prepare for rebellion, holding secret meetings in the Moorish quarter of Granada, the Albaicín.
 The authorities arrested Moriscos who they thought might be conspiring; they also made plans to expel Moriscos from the Kingdom and replace them by "Old Christians" (i.e. not recent converts).
 After a year of fruitless negotiations, in 1568 the Morisco leaders decided to take up arms.